 The district court in collaboration with our county Bar Association agreed to send out 12 official jury notices to citizens who were asked to join us on a video call.
-We had no say on who was chosen.
-These citizens were picked just like a regular jury.
+We had no say in who was chosen.
+These citizens were selected like a regular jury.

-Their candid exchanges from wearing masks, to sitting next to each other for hours on end was the basis for a program that has been shared with courts across the state of Kansas and is already changing the way area courts are working to reconvene juries.
+Their candid exchanges about everything from wearing masks to sitting next to each other for hours in a courtroom were the basis for a program that has been shared with courts across the state of Kansas and is already changing the way area courts are working to reconvene juries.

 Seldom do we engage in work that has such instantaneous results.
-But by answering a real life dilemma brought to us by an important community player, ‘Justice Deferred’ prompted swift change.
+By answering a real life dilemma brought to us by an important community player, “Justice Deferred” prompted swift change.

 Since broadcast, Kansas City PBS has been approached by other organizations interested in using the Zoom jury concept to answer critical questions they are confronting.
-From an area library that is working on how to safely reopen to the public to a local government who wants to impanel a random jury of citizens to help prioritize budget cuts.
-With the pandemic shrinking tax revenues would citizens reduce curbside recycling or the size of the public works crews that work on snow removal and pothole repair.
+For example, an area library was looking for input on how to safely reopen to the public and a local government was interested in bringing together a group of citizens to help prioritize budget cuts.